 Novated Lease Basics

-Most permanent employees who pay tax and are past their probation period can qualify.
+Most full time and some permanent part time employees who pay tax (PAYG) and havepasted their probation period can qualify.
 Self-employed individuals generally do not qualify.

 Cars, SUVs, and light commercial vehicles are eligible.
 Motorcycles and heavy vehicles are generally excluded.